How to Recognize and Alleviate Caregiver Burnout

 How to Alleviate Caregiver Burnout

-When you notice that you’re experiencing symptoms of caregiver burner, take steps to alleviate them.
+When you notice that you’re experiencing symptoms of caregiver burnout, take steps to alleviate them.
 Small changes reduce the symptoms, improve your life balance and restore your ability to provide the best level of care.

 - Accept help.